 Possible immoral themes, found in many books being published these days, include: “Adultery can be glamorous, exciting, and fulfilling,” and “Adultery can shake a marriage up and actually strengthen it, making the whole family much happier than it would have been had it never happened,” and “Committing adultery is perfectly acceptable if your spouse is a jerk.”
 Sometimes the immoral themes are subtle: “Romance with a person who isn’t the spouse is perfectly acceptable if your spouse is a jerk as long as no sex is involved.”

 Often we accept material that contains immoral themes because it “doesn’t show anything.”
 Let’s be honest with ourselves.
 If this kind of material disgusted us, we would never read it.
 We wouldn’t want to.
 More often than not, however, we come away from literature of this type thinking that the immoral act in the story wasn’t really so bad.
 Perhaps we even think that, given the circumstances of the story, it was almost justified.
-Any material that could influence a person committed to living a moral lifestyle into believing these lies, even for a moment, has a tremendous deal of persuasive power!
+Any material that could influence a person committed to living the laws of God into believing these lies, even for a moment, has a tremendous deal of persuasive power!

 Sometimes I run across books that have what I consider double-standard themes.
 An immoral act occurs.
 The character somehow acknowledges the fact that what he did was a mistake.
 He may even feel a little guilty.
 Even so, I, as a reader, may come away from the book feeling glad the immoral act happened.
 Or I may come away from it feeling that what happened wasn’t so bad.
 Or I may come away from it confused, wondering what the book is really saying.
 I believe books with double-standard themes are written by two basic groups of people—writers who are trying to write about chaste people but do not, themselves, live a chaste lifestyle and writers who believe intellectually that immorality is wrong, but deep down, they don’t feel it’s that bad.
 In both cases, a moral appearance conflicts with an immoral essence, resulting in an underlying hypocrisy that weakens the work and affects the reader at a subconscious level.